cetz-package/cetz/src/util.typ

   return calc.min(..a)
 }

-/// Finds the maximum of a set of values while ignoring {{none}} values.
+/// Finds the maximum of a set of values while ignoring `none` values.
 /// - ..a (float,none):
 /// -> float
 #let max(..a) = {